-And with covid-panic running rampant, we’ve got another good reason to avoid the common cold during sweater weather.
-Showing your face in public while you have a case of the ordinary sniffles is just not going to go over well, this year.
+And with covid-panic still running rampant, we’ve got another good reason to avoid the common cold during sweater weather.
+Showing your face in public while you have a case of the ordinary sniffles just does not go over well, any more.
 Coming down with a cough could mean staying home from work, losing income, and isolating yourself from friends & family who suddenly don’t want you coming anywhere near them.

 Though, to be fair, there are probably a few of us already looking forward to another stint of solitude.

 For the rest of us, though, preventing coughs & colds is going to be pretty high up on the list of priorities this season.